Lutumna/Exercise-02d-Scenes-And-Menus/README.md

 The explosion spritesheet was released into the public domain by [StumpyStrust](https://opengameart.org/content/explosion-sheet)

 ## References
-None
+Video

-## Future Development
+## Username
-None
+Lutumna

 ## Created by
-Nathan Mishler
+Daniyaal Hussain